intel/llvm/sycl/doc/design/VirtualFunctions.md

 which is very heavy.
 Therefore, it is not expected that any changes to in-memory cache eviction mechanism will be needed any time soon.

+## Design alternatives

+Discussions over this feature resulted in suggestion for an alternative implementation that would lift some of the usage restrictions of virtual functions, but they require more time for investigation and analysis than we currently have and therefore information below is recorded as a potential future changes to this design.

+### Do not record an absolute address of a vtable in an object

+One of the significant limitations of the design outlined above is that if a device image got recompiled in-between object creation and virtual call, then vtable pointer stored in an object is invalidated.
+Such re-compilation could happen if specialization constant value was changed, for example.

+As a possible solution to lift that limitation, we could have recorded an index of a vtable instead of its address into an object.
+We will need to change the LLVM IR we emit for object construction and making virtual function call, but it will allow to avoid invalidating of vtable pointer on device image recompilation.

+To introduce an order to vtables, we could generate a couple of helper functions to map between vtable and its index and vice-versa.

+Theoretically, this solution could be extended further to make sure that vtable index is still accessible even if an object is passed between different device
+images: if we make sure to include every vtable into every device image and somehow maintain the stable order of those.

+There are many questions that need to be explored and answered and therefore this implementation design is not being immediatly proposed, but it sounds like a promising direction to lift some of existing limitations and improve user experience.

 [1]: <../extensions/proposed/sycl_ext_intel_virtual_functions.asciidoc>
 [2]: <CompileTimeProperties.md>
 [3]: https://clang.llvm.org/docs/LanguageExtensions.html#builtin-sycl-unique-stable-name